 Who We Are

-Dr. Lisa Burckell, Ph.D., C.Psych. established DBT Hamilton in 2016 to address issues with access to DBT.
-Although there are effective treatments available for emotion regulation and BPD, many individuals cannot access treatment as quickly or as easily as they would like.
-We created this practice to meet the need for greater access in Hamilton and Southern Ontario to more effectively and compassionately care for individuals with these problems.
+Dr. Lisa Burckell, Ph.D., C.Psych. established DBT Hamilton in 2017 to address issues with access to DBT.
+Although there are effective treatments available for emotion regulation, BPD, PTSD, Complex PTSD, and related issues many individuals cannot access treatment as quickly or as easily as they would like.
+We created this practice to meet this need to provide effective and compassionate care.

 We are committed to helping our clients and their families make true growth and change in all areas of their lives.
 We also strive to provide state-of-the art evidence-based treatment accomplished by a commitment to on-going professional development, including certification by the DBT®-Linehan Board of Certification.
 We also provide on-going professional development to the community and to learners to expand the number of professionals who are skilled in working with people who experience emotion dysregulation.